 The form you need to file to start an LLC is called your “Articles of Organization.”
 You file this form with the California Secretary of State, or we can help you gather the information you need and file the form on your behalf.

 Yes.
 You will need to file a California Statement of Information report for your LLC.
 The initial report is due within 90 days of forming your LLC and is then due every two years.
 You can file this online with the Secretary of State, or have Incfile file your public information report on your behalf.

 No. California does not allow for the formation of series LLCs.
 Series LLCs are currently only available in a few states, including Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas and Utah.

 No. California does not recognize or allow Professional LLCs, and the state does not allow professional services to be provided by LLCs.
 Instead, if you want to provide professional services, you will need to form a CA corporation.

-The current fee for incorporating an LLC in California is $70, payable to the Secretary of State.
+The current fee for incorporating an LLC in California is $0, plus a $5 certified copy fee.
+This is payable to the Secretary of State.
 If you need your LLC formed quickly, additional fees ranging from $350 to $750 will get you faster processing.
 Some incorporation businesses may also charge an additional fee for completing and submitting paperwork on your behalf.
-Incfile does not charge any additional fees, meaning you only pay the state fee of $75 for LLC formation through us.
+Incfile does not charge any additional fees, meaning you only pay the certified copy fee of $5 for LLC formation through us.
 Incfile also offers an expedited processing time of five days for a fee of just $50.

 The standard processing time from filing your Articles of Organization to being legally created as a California LLC varies according to the CA Secretary of State.
 If you incorporate your business with Incfile, your LLC will be ready in 15 business days.
 You can also pay an expedited filing fee to the Secretary of State to have your California LLC created the same day or Incfile can do it within five days for a $50 fee.